Reglan and Tardive Dyskinesia: What the FDA Warning Means for You

 How common is tardive dyskinesia with Reglan?

-According to the FDA Adverse Event Reporting System (FAERS), tardive dyskinesia is the most frequently reported adverse event associated with Reglan, with 5,712 reports.
-Other extrapyramidal symptoms like dystonia (2,351 reports) and akathisia (558 reports) are also common (https://api.fda.gov/drug/event.json?search=patient.drug.medicinalproduct:REGLAN).
+According to the FDA Adverse Event Reporting System (FAERS), tardive dyskinesia is the most frequently reported adverse event associated with Reglan, with 5,712 reports (https://api.fda.gov/drug/event.json?search=patient.drug.medicinalproduct:REGLAN).

 Does submitting information create an attorney-client relationship?